senclimate/sen_homepage/content/software/xro/_index.md

 # Add menu entry to sidebar.
 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.
-menu:
-  sdm:
-    name: The SDM for the IOD
-    weight: 1
 ---

 ## Overview